zicongmei/k8s-proxy/eks/README.md

 ## Components

 Components in public subnet
 1. Public EC2.
-Used for ssh bastion.
+Used for ssh bastion and proxy server.
 2. EC2 for NAT.
 For debugging only.
 Disabled now by blocking security group.

 Components in private subnet